alexsosei/html-css-git-challenge/README.md

 ## Features
 The feature branch is called feature/css
 ## Tests
-The app was tesed using open live server many times.
+The app was tested using open live server many times.